 Creating a safe, secure phone line to conduct business is easier than ever with a virtual phone number.
 Because it uses VoIP, a virtual number can be encrypted and protected behind layers of firewalls and other security methods.
 These protections keep out prying ears, so you can keep your business running smoothly without interference.
 To ensure security, reach out to your ISP to ensure your virtual number is encrypted.

 >> Learn More: Looking for a Business Phone Number, but Not a Business Phone?

 Because you can tie a virtual number to any PC or mobile device, you can receive calls from anywhere in the world.
 This allows your workforce to redirect calls to their preferred device.
 When traveling or working remotely, any employee can still answer a support call or call back sales prospects.

 A secure communications system helps keep remote employees engaged, motivated and productive.

 How to get a virtual phone number

-It's remarkably easy to set up a new virtual phone number; some service providers, such as Google Voice, even offer virtual phone numbers for free.
+It’s remarkably easy to set up a new virtual phone number; some service providers, such as Google Voice, even offer it for free.
 To get started, select a provider like RingCentral, Ooma or GoToConnect.
 Then create an account, select a plan, choose your area code, and the service will generate a new number for you.
 For more information, check out our review of RingCentral, our Ooma review and our GoToConnect review.

 Virtual phone number FAQs